eldoghry/FoodDeliveryApp/docs/use-cases/manage-cart.md

 **Precondition**:

-- The customer is authenticated in the application using their phone number.
+- The customer is authenticated in the application using their user account.
 - The restaurant is subscribed to the app, and its menu is available.

 **Flow Steps**:

 1. The customer opens the application, and the system assigns a delivery address either automatically (via location detection) or manually (via map).
-2. If not authenticated, the customer is directed to register/login using their phone number and verifies it via OTP.
+2. If not authenticated, the customer is directed to register/login using their user account and verifies it via OTP.
 3. Once authenticated or browsing as a guest, the customer views a list of restaurants based on their selected location.
 4. The customer selects a restaurant and browses its menu.
 5. The customer selects items and customizes them (e.g., size, toppings, notes).